pojntfx/bagccgop/README.md

 root@bed49fc87e96:/data#
 ```

 We now have a temporary shell which we can use to cross-compile.
 There are currently two convenience images available; `ghcr.io/pojntfx/bagccgop-base-bullseye`, which is based on Debian 11 (Bullseye), and `ghcr.io/pojntfx/bagccgop-base-sid`, which is based on Debian Unstable.
 It is recommended to always use the former; the latter might have broken multi-architecture packages, but is more up-to-date.
 Note that for architectures which are only available as Debian ports (`linux/alpha`, `linux/ppc`, `linux/ppc64`, `linux/sparc64` and `linux/riscv64`), Debian Unstable is the only option.
+You may alternatively also use the host system and set up the `chroot`s there; see [prepare_chroots](./prepare_chroots.sh) and the Dockerfiles for instructions.

 In the next step, let's install bagccgop inside the shell: